plenoptic-org/plenoptic/docs/tutorials/introduction.md

 );
 ```

-We've plotted the `CenterSurround` eigendistortions for comparison and we can see that, while they're not identical, they look essentially the same, regardless of the image: bandpass unoriented noisy patterns for the maximum distortion and the same pattern at a higher frequency for the minimum.
-The `LuminanceGainControl` eigendistortions, by comparison, vary based on the image.
-They are, however, consistent with each other: in both cases, the `LuminanceGainControl` maximum distortion is placed in a dark patch of the image, as can be seen more explicitly when we add them (we're multiplying the eigendistortions by 3 to make them more obvious):
+We've plotted the {class}`~plenoptic.models.CenterSurround` eigendistortions for comparison and we can see that, while they're not identical, they look essentially the same, regardless of the image: bandpass unoriented noisy patterns for the maximum distortion and the same pattern at a higher frequency for the minimum.
+The {class}`~plenoptic.models.LuminanceGainControl` eigendistortions, by comparison, vary based on the image.
+They are, however, consistent with each other: in both cases, the {class}`~plenoptic.models.LuminanceGainControl` maximum distortion is placed in a dark patch of the image, as can be seen more explicitly when we add them (we're multiplying the eigendistortions by 3 to make them more obvious):

 ```{code-cell} ipython3
 # the [:1] is a trick to get only the first element while still being a 4d